Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 3. Hover over a dashlet until the cursor icon changes to the cross arrows cursor.

 4. Click the dashlet and move it on the desired position on the dashboard using drag and drop.
-When moving the dashlet across the dashboard, the possible positions on the predefined grid are highlighted in dark gray.
+When moving the dashlet across the dashboard, the possible positions on the predefined grid are highlighted.

   ![Move dashlet](../../Assets/Screenshots/DataHub/Overview/MoveDashlet.png "[Move dashlet]")